 When you download a picture, animated graphics, logo or other image files to your computer, it takes a specific file format.
 While you can often convert these initial file formats into a different type, doing so is not always a good idea.

-Why Image File Formats Matter
+Why Do Image File Formats Matter?

 It’s easy to think that all file formats are created equal; after all, most of them will get an image onto your hard drive or rendered on a webpage.

 However, the specific image format you choose does matter quite a bit when it comes to quality performance.
-Take a look at this image as an example.

 Look at the fox’s eyes in the example on the left, then look at the example on the right.
 Look at the color difference and the way the lines around the perimeter of the graphic render.

 The PNG is sharper, clearer and more professional looking.
 That’s because it is specifically designed to handle vector graphics or also known as computer-generated graphics like the one in the example.

 Ultimately, the different file formats serve specific purposes.
 They render the same graphics and images in different ways and carry different file sizes.